drewtwitchell/BDS-API-Examples/README.md

 # BDS-API-Examples

-Black Duck Software API Authorization Code Examples
+Black Duck Software API Code Examples

 All the examples utilize authorization tokens which can be generated within an instance of the Hub.